Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/bigquery.md

 1. In Amplitude, navigate to **Data Destinations**, then click **View more destinations**.
 2. Click **Big Query - Raw Events**.
-3. On the **Getting Started** tab, select the data you'd like to export.
+3. On the **Getting Started** tab, select the data you'd like to export and the export's cadence.
 You can *Export events ingested today and moving forward*, *Export all merged Amplitude IDs*, or both.
 4. Review the schemas for the *Event* table and the *Merge IDs* table and click **Next**.
 5. Specify the BigQuery dataset to receive your Amplitude data, and upload the service account key file.
 This file must be in JSON format.
 6. Click **Next**.
 Amplitude attempts a test upload to test the credentials.
 If the upload is successful, click **Finish** to complete the BigQuery destination configuration and activation.